 The south side of the mountain is remote, with few trails and steep slopes.
 I had the displeasure of getting lost in this area, and it took me two hours and a lot of cuts of my legs to get back to anywhere where a trail or road could be found to take me back to the trailhead parking area.

 From the parking area, walk to the obvious trailhead for the Jones Creek/White Creek loop.
 About 1/2 mile up the trail, you get to the intersection.
 Take a left and follow the Jones Creek trail.
 About 1 mile from the trailhead you will see a Mount Rose Wilderness trail sign.
 Head up the trail which has several switchbacks.
-After a little more than 2 1/2 miles, you reach an intersection between Jones Creek, Whites Creek, and the trail to Church's Pond.
+After a little more than 2 2/3rds miles from the trailhead, you reach an intersection between Jones Creek, Whites Creek, and the trail to Church's Pond.
 Take the trail to Church's pond, but don't go all the way to the pond.
 About 1/10th of a mile before you reach the pond, there is a hillside on the left.
 Bushwhack slightly over 50 yards of brush until you reach the hillside.

 A slight, unmaintained trail winds up towards Chocolate Peak.
 You shouldn't rely on the trail, since it is fades in and out.
 Simply walk up the open areas up the hillside, and follow the trail when you can.
 After about a 1/2 mile, you head into some trees and a small sub-alpine forest.
 Once you get out of the woods, you will see the summit to your left.
 You only have about 325 feet and 3/10ths of a mile to go.
 At the summit, you have a great view of the east side of Mount Rose and Church Peak, as well as Slide Mountain.
 You can see the City of Reno and all its Casinos below.
 You cannot see Lake Tahoe.